-The Company may, subject to the LLC Act, from time to time repurchase or otherwise receive for cancellation outstanding Class B Preferred Securities from the Trust on such terms as an officer designated by the Board of Directors determines; provided that (i) so long as Trust Preferred Securities of the Trust are outstanding, the Trust has repurchased or otherwise received for cancellation Trust Preferred Securities in a like aggregate Liquidation Preference Amount, on the same terms (including payment of Capital Payments at the Stated Rate through the same date) as the Class B Preferred Securities being repurchased, (ii) Postbank has repurchased or otherwise cancelled an aggregate principal amount of the Initial Debt Securities equal to the aggregate liquidation preference amount of the Class B Preferred Securities being repurchased or cancelled on the same terms (including payment of accrued interest on the Initial Debt Securities through the same date), as the repurchase or cancellation of the Class B Preferred Securities and

-(iii) Postbank, the Trust and the Company have received all governmental authorizations required in connection with such transactions.
+The Company may, subject to the LLC Act, from time to time repurchase or otherwise receive for cancellation outstanding Class B Preferred Securities from the Trust on such terms as an officer designated by the Board of Directors determines; provided that (i) so long as Trust Preferred Securities of the Trust are outstanding, the Trust has repurchased or otherwise received for cancellation Trust Preferred Securities in a like aggregate Liquidation Preference Amount, on the same terms (including payment of Capital Payments at the Stated Rate through the same date) as the Class B Preferred Securities being repurchased, (ii) Postbank has repurchased or otherwise cancelled an aggregate principal amount of the Initial Debt Securities equal to the aggregate liquidation preference amount of the Class B Preferred Securities through the same date), as the repurchase or cancellation of the Class B Preferred Securities through the same date), as the repurchase or cancellation of the Class B Preferred Securities and (iii) Postbank, the Trust and the Company have received all governmental authorizations required in connection with such transactions.
 All Class B Preferred Securities so repurchased or otherwise received will be cancelled and no longer deemed to be outstanding.